rebelwarrior/7Kingdoms/faq.md

 ### Are salamanders known?

-No. A salamander (from the class Immolator) is an extra planar creature.
+No. A salamander (from the class Immolator) is an extra planar creature and unique.

 ### What about firearms?